saros-project/saros/docs/documentation/how-tos/follow-mode.md

 You can use this feature to follow a single participant's navigation activities and changes.

--   Whenever the participant opens a file on his/her computer, it is opened on yours too.
+* Whenever the followed participant opens an editor for a shared file on their computer, a matching editor is opened in your IDE.
--   Any time the participant switches to view a different file, it is switched on yours.
+* Any time the followed participant switches to view a different shared editor, a matching editor is switched to in your IDE.
--   As participant scrolls through a file, the viewpoint is moved on your computer also, so that you see what s/he sees.
+* As the followed participant scrolls in a shared editor, the local viewpoint is moved along accordingly in your IDE to ensure that you see what they see.
+  You still have the ability to scroll the local viewpoint on your own, but it will still be reset every time the followed user scrolls their editor.

 **Prerequisite:** You have to be in a [session with another user](../getting-started.md).